Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Evaluation

 \subsection{Scalability}

-We compare the SLO attainment of the SLO Aware and Minimal Load scheduling strategies under varying GPU counts to evaluate the scalability of \sysname{}.
+\parabf{Strategy Scalability.} We compare the SLO attainment of the SLO Aware and Minimal Load scheduling strategies under varying instance counts to evaluate the scalability of \sysname{}'s scheduling strategy.
 The results are shown in Figure~\ref{fig:eval-scalability-count}.
-By employing a flexible instance scheduling strategy, \sysname{} can fully utilize computational resources to meet the demands of both prefill and decode phases, enabling the serving system to achieve nearly linear improvements in SLO attainment as the number of GPUs increases.
+By employing a flexible instance scheduling strategy, \sysname{} can fully utilize computational resources to meet the demands of both prefill and decode phases, enabling the serving system to achieve significant improvements in SLO attainment as the number of instances increases.
 In contrast, traditional static PD ratio configurations are prone to hitting either prefill or decode computation bottlenecks under resource constraints, making it difficult to satisfy both TTFT and TPOT SLOs simultaneously.
-The experimental results demonstrate that our adaptive scheduling strategy exhibits strong universality and scalability, enabling efficient computational resource utilization across different hardware environments to improve SLO attainment.
+For example, in tests on the Azure Conversation dataset, when the number of instances increased from 2 to 6, the number of both prefill and decode instances in the cluster using the Minimal Load strategy increased by 2, but the SLO attainment rate improved only marginally.
+In contrast, the SLO Aware scheduling strategy effectively adjusts the number of instances for both types, achieving an SLO attainment rate exceeding 60\%.
+The experimental results demonstrate that our adaptive scheduling strategy exhibits strong universality and scalability, enabling efficient computational resource utilization across different hardware environments.